-Dutch 1131 is the second part of a two semester, year long course.
-The successful completion of both courses (DUT1130 & DUT1131) fulfills the 10 credit language requirement for the College of Liberal Arts and Sciences.
+Dutch 1131 is the second part of a two semester year long course and the successful completion of both courses (DUT 1130 & 1131) fulfills the 10 credit language requirement for the College of Liberal Arts and Sciences at the University of Florida.

-Please note that you must have completed DUT1130 with a letter grade of "C" or better, in order to continue in DUT1131.
-In order to fulfill the CLAS language requirement at the University of Florida you must pass both DUT1130 and DUT1131 with a letter grade of "C" or better.
+Please note that you must have completed DUT 1130 with a letter grade of "C" or better in order to continue in DUT 1131.
+In order to fulfill the CLAS language requirement at the University of Florida you must pass both DUT 1130 and 1131 with a letter grade of "C" or better.